capkpi/bench/docs/bench_usage.md

 ### Developer's commands

- - **start**: Start Frappe development processes.
-Uses the Procfile to start the Frappe development environment.
+ - **start**: Start CapKPI development processes.
+Uses the Procfile to start the CapKPI development environment.
  - **src**: Prints bench source folder path, which can be used to cd into the bench installation repository by `cd $(bench src)`.
  - **find**: Finds benches recursively from location or specified path.
  - **pip**: Use the current bench's pip to manage Python packages.
 For help about pip usage: `bench pip help [COMMAND]` or `bench pip [COMMAND] -h`.
- - **new-app**: Create a new Frappe application under apps folder.
+ - **new-app**: Create a new CapKPI application under apps folder.

 ### Release bench
- - **release**: Create a release of a Frappe application
+ - **release**: Create a release of a CapKPI application
  - **prepare-beta-release**: Prepare major beta release from develop branch

 ## Setup commands

-The setup commands used for setting up the Frappe environment in context of the current bench need to be executed using `bench setup` as the prefix.
+The setup commands used for setting up the CapKPI environment in context of the current bench need to be executed using `bench setup` as the prefix.
 So, the general usage of these commands is as

 ```zsh
     bench setup COMMAND [ARGS]...